SFin12/pe-clipboard-react/README.md

 ## Current Version
 The current version of the app doesn't utilize google sheets as a gradebook yet.
-The current version can still be utilized for attendence and daily evaluations but the data will only available through the web app, not in google drive.
+The current version can still be utilized for attendence and daily evaluations but the data will only be available through the web app, not in google drive.

 ## Technology